nurzeinab/taskmanager/README.md

 - Bootstrap
 - CSS
 - JavaScript
+using Local Storage

 This app fulfills the following stories:
 As a user i can
+- log in into the task manager
 - add a task
 - read a list of tasks
 - search for a task